flytbase/flytdocs/source/docs/Tutorials/FlytSim/OnboardApps.rst

 Create your own custom app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To begin with one can download the above two demo apps from `github link`_.
+To begin with one can download the above two demo apps from our `github link`_.
 Once downloaded follow the following steps to create your own app.

 * Create a directory where you want to keep the source files of your onboard apps::